15 DIY Home Improvement Projects That Won’t Break the Bank

 Instead of throwing out old furniture, consider refinishing or reupholstering it for a fresh, updated look.

 Refinishing wood furniture allows you to restore natural beauty by removing scratches, stains, and imperfections.
 You can also change the color or finish to match your desired aesthetic.
 Alternatively, reupholstering furniture allows you to give new life to worn-out or outdated pieces.
-Choose a fabric that compliments your decor, and follow online tutorials for step-by-step guidance.
+Choose a fabric that complements your decor, and follow online tutorials for step-by-step guidance.

 9. Add a Fresh Coat of Varnish to Wood Surfaces